City of London Corporation: Temple Bar Ceremony

+Freedom of the City of London

+The giving of the freedom of the city dates back to 1237.
+It is awarded to those who have significantly contributed to London and broader public life or to recognise significant achievements.
+One of the most recent persons to receive the award was Anna Landre in 2024, recognising her work in computer science and her disability campaigning.

 Conservation areas and green spaces

 The City of London Corporation maintains around 10000 acre of public green spaces – mainly conservation areas / nature reserves – in Greater London and the surrounding counties.
 The most well-known of the conservation areas are Hampstead Heath and Epping Forest.
 Other areas include Ashtead Common, Burnham Beeches, Highgate Wood and the City Commons (seven commons in south London).

 The Corporation also runs the unheated Parliament Hill Lido, in Hampstead Heath which the London Residuary Body with the agreement of the London Boroughs gave into the safekeeping of the City, for the benefit of the public, in 1989.

 The City also owns and manages two traditional inner city parks: Queen's Park and West Ham Park as well as over 150 smaller public green spaces.
 All these green spaces are funded principally by the City of London.

 Education

 The City of London has a single primary school, The Aldgate School (ages 4 to 11), which is voluntary aided by the Church of England and maintained by the Education Service of the City of London.

 City of London residents may send their children to schools in neighbouring local education authorities (LEAs).
 Some secondary school children enrol in schools in Islington, Tower Hamlets, Westminster or Southwark.
 Children who are permanent residents of the City of London are eligible for transfer to the City of London Academy, Southwark, a state-funded secondary school sponsored by the City of London located in Bermondsey.
 The City of London Corporation also sponsors City Academy, Hackney and City of London Academy Islington.

 The City of London controls three other private schools – the City of London School (for boys), the City of London School for Girls, and the co-educational City of London Freemen's School.
 The Lord Mayor also holds the posts of Rector of City University and President of Gresham College, an educational institution for advanced study.

 The Guildhall School of Music and Drama is owned and funded by the Corporation.